EffortlessMetrics/slower-whisper/README.md

-✅ **Modular architecture** — use only the features you need ✅ **Contract-driven** — BDD scenarios guarantee behavioral stability ✅ **LLM-native** — designed for RAG, summarization, analysis, and prompt engineering
+✅ **Modular architecture** — use only the features you need ✅ **Contract-driven** — BDD scenarios guarantee behavioral stability ✅ **LLM-native** — designed for RAG, summarization, analysis, and prompt engineering ✅ **Streaming support** — real-time enrichment and semantic annotation for live conversations

 ## Quick Start